T1MOH593/learning_multithreading/README.md

 # threads

-This repository I used when studied MultiThreading in Java
+This repository I used when studied multithreading in Java